EtherealEngine/etherealengine-docs/docs/manual/01_install/03_windowsWSL.md

 ```

 ## Start the Engine
-Run the Ethereal Engine's stack with:
+Run the iR Engine's stack with:
 ```bash
 npm run dev
 ```
-If everything went well, you will now be able to open Ethereal Engine in your browser by navigating to [this link](https://localhost:3000/location/default).
+If everything went well, you will now be able to open iR Engine in your browser by navigating to [this link](https://localhost:3000/location/default).

 ## Accept Certificates
 <AcceptCertificates />